cdayw/COSC/BASH_notes.md

 ### Create a script that will print to standard output all user names from the /etc/passwd file
 ```
 awk -F: '{print $1}' /etc/passwd | sort -r
+OR
+cut -d':' -f1 /etc/passwd
 ```
 ### Print to standard output all usernames from the file path specified by the parameter filename sorted ascending numerically by user id
 ```
 awk -F: '{print $3, $0}' $1 | sort -n | awk -F" " '{print $2}' | awk -F: '{print $1}'
+OR
+sort -n -t: -k3 fakepasswd.txt | cut -d":" -f1
 ```
 ### Create a script that will perform the following actions:
 Print to standard output the total number of files in the directory specified by dirname.
 If the directory does not exist, print 'Invalid Directory' The count excludes the '.' and '..' pseudo-directories
 ```
 dirname=$1
 ls -1 $1 | wc -l
 ```
 ### Create a script that will perform the following actions:
 Delete all files contained in the directory specified by dirdel Also delete the directory specified by dirdel
 ```
 dirdel=$1
-rm -rf $1 | rmdir $1
+rm -rf $1
 ```
 ### Create a file specified by the name newfile.
 Set the file modified date to the value specified in filedate and time to '1730'.
 NOTE: filedate contains only a valid date in YYYYMMDD format, not a time